 Isa will also look to have an influence on cricket and the social cohesion in the U.K on a wider scale having been asked to join the South Asian Strategy Panel for the England and Wales Cricket Board and also as a Trustee of the Berkshire Cricket Foundation who will be enforcing the Spirit of 2012 campaign to engage with local communities.

-Isa joined the Professional Cricketers Association last May, at an important time for both the women’s and men’s game and also sits on the Wisden Cricket Editorial Board.
+Isa joined the Professional Cricketers Association in May 2018, at an important time for both the women’s and men’s game and also sits on the Wisden Cricket Editorial Board.